nixiera/idgb-types/README.md

   is not officially supported or endorsed by IGDB.
 * **Maintenance Effort:** I will do my best to keep the type up to date with IGDB's API.
 However, due to the unofficial nature, there may be delays or inaccuracies.
+* **Versioning Strategy:** This package follows semantic versioning (MAJOR.MINOR.PATCH).
+See our [versioning strategy](./docs/VERSION.md) for details on how we handle API changes, deprecations, and breaking changes.
 * **Contributions Welcome:** If you find errors or have improvements, please feel free to submit pull requests.
 * **Relationship Expansion:** Most fields with a secondary key also have an optional Type apart from ID, in case if the relationship needs to be expanded.